mikejliu/flight-log/README.md

 Demo is available [here](https://dry-mountain-16931.herokuapp.com/).

+Please feel free to use this demo account: username: user1, password: pwd1.

 ## Run Locally

 Make sure you have installed Node.js and npm.
 Then run the following commands: